maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

                 If the following error message appear, this means that the laser scan device lost the reference point.

                 .. figure:: figures/meg-operationprotocol/error_laser_scanner.png
-                    :alt: Neck brace with tissue for sanitary purposes
+                    :alt: LaserScan error when device is de-referenced
                     :align: center

-                    LaserScan error when device is dereferenced.
+                    LaserScan error when device is de-referenced

-                In such situation, do not press the `Cancel` on the message, but point the laser scanner to the reference point with a half click first to point at it then a full click.
+               Do not press `Cancel` on the message - point the laser scanner to the reference receiver, first with a half click to point and then a full click.

             - Scan head shape (sweeps) with full click.
 Tips:
-                - All cap surface + surfaces with fiducial points
+                - Include ALL cap surfaces + surfaces with fiducial points
                 - Avoid overlapping sweeps
-                - Making sweeps for head and face separately.
+                - Making sweeps for head and face separately
-                - Keep a consistent distance between the head and scanner.
+                - Keep a consistent distance between the head and scanner throughout the scan

                 .. hint::